vivekascoder/skull/content/articles/onchain-game.md

 }
 ```

-Then `taquito` is used to set this entropy into the main oracal contract after regular interval of times using `setTimeOut`.
+Then `taquito` is used to set this entropy into the main oracle contract after regular interval of times using `setTimeOut`.

 ```js
 export async function setEntropy() {